Chekesha Liddell

-Chekesha M. Liddell Watson (née Liddell) is an Associate Professor of Material Science and Engineering at Cornell University.
-She researches colloidal materials, and the relationship between micron and submicron length scales.
+Chekesha M. Liddell Watson (née Liddell) researches colloidal materials, and the relationship between micron and submicron length scales.
+She was an Associate Professor of Material Science and Engineering at Cornell University.

 Early life

 Liddell grew up in Tallahassee, Florida.
 At an early age, her parents recognized her good comprehension for spatial relations.
 Since she was 8 years old, Liddell participated in math and science enrichment workshops.
 In high school, Liddell participated in a summer camp at the Massachusetts Institute of Technology for emerging minority scientists, as well as worked alongside and co-authored a paper with one of the Kennedy Space Center's top female scientists.

 In 1999, Liddell graduated both from Spelman College, receiving a Bachelors of Science in Chemistry and graduating with Highest Distinction, as well as Georgia Institute of Technology, where she earned a Bachelors of Science in Materials Engineering.
 She was awarded a NASA Women in Science and Engineering Scholarship, which allowed her to study the metabolism of arsenic in poultry.
 During her scholarship she worked at Kennedy Space Center.
 After defending her thesis titled Non-spherical zinc sulfide colloids as building blocks for three-dimensional photonic crystals, She earned her PhD in Material Science at Georgia Institute of Technology in 2003.
 Liddell was awarded a $20,000 Career Initiation Grant from Georgia Institute of Technology.